 The same effects on binding energy occur for proton-proton spin pair formation.

 The effect of neutron-proton spin pairs is revealed by a sharp drop in incremental binding energy after the point where the numbers of neutrons and protons are equal.

-As shown above, there is a sharp drop in incremental binding energy when the number of neutrons exceeds the proton number of 36.
+As shown above, there is a sharp drop in incremental binding energy when the number of neutrons exceeds the proton numbers of 24 and 36.
 This illustrates that when a neutron is added there is a neutron-proton spin pair formed as long as there is an unpaired proton available and none after that.
 Furthermore this illustrates the exclusivity of neutron-proton spin pair formation.
 It also shows that a neutron-proton spin pair is formed at the same time that a neutron-neutron spin pair is formed.

 The same effect occurs for proton pairs.

 The downward slope of the relationship to the right is evidence that protons are repelled from each other not only through the electrostatic force but also through the interactive nucleonic force.